YueWen1994/Large-scale-Data-Analysis-on-NYC-taxi-/README.md

-# Large scale Data Analysis on NYC taxi,
+# Large scale Data Analysis on NYC taxi
 This repo contrains the Spark scala code to perform analysis and build logistic regression model as well as its report.
 ## Programming language:
 Spark scala